mrspaceman/my-blog-pages/_posts/2023-06-19-first-post.md

 what will you be able to find in these posts? probably nothing useful.
 The posts in this blog will be my ramblings

-Over time I will transfer my blog posts from blogger.com to this site.
+Over time I will transfer (and fixup) my blog posts from blogger.com to this site.
 This will allow me to edit things a lot easier (mainly because I really like markdown).

 I will also be adding new blog posts (that I dont really think anyone will be too interested in), but some of them may be useful to some people.